Jane Hogarth: Widow in business

-Printer Robert Sayer also had an "almost complete set of copies" of painter William Hograth's plates and sold prints at prices that undercut those of Jane Hogarth.
+Printer Robert Sayer also had an "almost complete set of copies" of painter William Hogarth's plates and sold prints at prices that undercut those of Jane Hogarth.

 Hogarth also broadened her range.
 Bringing in John Keyse Sherwin, Hogarth published The Politician in 1774, an engraving from a sketch supposed to have been made by William for his friend Ebenezer Forrest, which became included with prints of her husband's works.
 Hogarth also worked with Richard Livesay.
 They had a painting by William Hogarth turned into a print engraved by Francesco Bartolozzi, sold as Shrimps!.

 Eventually, as the sale of the prints lost value, Hogarth was given a pension by the Royal Academy.

 Death and legacy

 Hogarth died on 13 November 1789 in Chiswick.

 Her estate passed to Mary Lewis, her cousin; who sold the rights to William Hogarth's copper plates to John Boydell, for an annuity.
 Much of the remaining Hogarth collections, including Sigismunda mourning over the Heart of Guiscardo and works by James Thornhill, was put up for sale, with John Greenwood as auctioneer, on 24 April 1790.
 John Ireland bought papers from Mary Lewis, resulting in scholarly works, Hogarth Illustrated (1791, 2 vols.) and A Supplement to Hogarth Illustrated, a biography (1798).

 Today the house in Chiswick is a museum.